demisto/content/Packs/FlashpointFeed/Integrations/IgniteFeed/README.md

 ### Error: The maximum indicators to fetch for the given first fetch can not exceed 10,000

-- The maximum number of indicators that can be fetched using the first fetch time interval is limited to 10,000 by the API.
+- The maximum number of indicators that can be fetched using the first fetch time is limited to 10,000 by the API.
-- To resolve this issue, you can reduce the first fetch time interval to a shorter time period, ensuring that the total number of indicators fetched during the specified time falls within the 10,000 limit.
+- To resolve this issue, you can reduce the first fetch time to a shorter time period, ensuring that the total number of indicators fetched during the specified time falls within the 10,000 limit.

 ## Commands